How to make Procurement e-Learning deliver strategic business results

 The faster speed of delivery and comparatively lower cost of e-learning programs make them very attractive.
 As we reported in a previous post, e-learning has a quicker delivery cycle (velocity) times than traditional classroom-based instruction.
 Christian Terwiesch (2014), professor of operations and information management at Wharton, said there is a compression of 50% as you go from the conventional classroom to online media.

 1.3 Learning Outcomes

 Studies have shown that e-Learning can have a stronger impact on learning outcomes than traditional instructor-led training and an even higher learning impact when combined with traditional instructor-led training.

-However, despite these key benefits, companies should invest in e-Learning with a clear understanding of what it takes, beyond the technology and content, to make e-Learning programs deliver business results.
-Otherwise, it is likely to fail and a strong return on investment lost.
+However, despite these critical benefits, companies should invest in e-Learning with a clear understanding of what it takes, beyond the technology and content, to make e-Learning programs deliver business results.
+Otherwise, it is likely to fail and a healthy return on investment, lost.